What IS a bass clef? Learn how to read bass notes with the help of guides

-From there, you can figure out any other note in the bass clef by following the musical alphabet:
+From there, you can figure out any other bass clef notes by following the musical alphabet:

 But, rather than memorizing which of all those lines and spaces go with which of all those letters and notes, is there a faster way?

 The best way to learn how to read notes is with GUIDE NOTES.
 These are special notes on the staff that are in easy-to-remember locations.
 If you learn to recognize guide notes, then you can quickly figure out any other note!